Lennar Mortgage, LLC San Diego logo

 Lennar Mortgage, LLC San Diego Review

 Lennar Mortgage, LLC is the mortgage lending division of the Lennar Family of Builders and has been operating for over 50 years.
 The San Diego branch (NMLS #1873435) is located at 13520 Evening Creek Dr. N. Suite 600B and serves homebuyers in the San Diego area.
-The company positions itself as a trusted partner specifically for buyers purchasing new construction homes from Lennar builders, differentiating itself from traditional mortgage lenders by understanding builder financing workflows.
+The company positions itself as a reported partner specifically for buyers purchasing new construction homes from Lennar builders, differentiating itself from traditional mortgage lenders by understanding builder financing workflows.

 The San Diego branch offers pre-qualification services, digital mortgage applications, and full loan processing for home purchases.
 Their team includes four licensed loan officers: Steven Aguilera (NMLS #1450852), Rick Grewal (NMLS #480018), Lee Grzeskowiak (NMLS #656223), and Felice Taylor (NMLS #450268).
 They provide guidance to first-time homebuyers through educational resources like their First-Time Homebuyers' Guide.
 The company emphasizes routing customers to the appropriate loan officer based on whether they are purchasing from Lennar Family of Builders or other builders.